adet-projects/simple-chatbot/README.md

      - utils.py
      - intents.json
      - chatbot_model.h5
-6. Copy the codes in all old files to new created files
+6. Copy the codes in all old files to new created files (except the words.pkl, classes.pkl, and chatbot_model.h5)
+7. Remove your old projects
-7. Open a terminal and use cmd.
+8. Open a terminal and use cmd.
-8. Run this file first: "python chatapp.py"
+9. Run this file first: "python chatapp.py"
-9. If there are no errors, use this command to run: "python chatbot_gui.py"
+10. If there are no errors, use this command to run: "python chatbot_gui.py"
-10. Just type the following queries based on intent.
+11. Just type the following queries based on intent.